linode/apl-docs/docs/for-ops/console/services.md

 | Service type         | The service type (`svcPredeployed` / `ksvcPredeployed` / `ksvc`) |
 | Host         | The hostname of the service |
 | Team         | The team that owns the service                         |

-The `Create service` button will only become active when a team is selected in the top bar.